 Understanding present and past behaviors of glaciers and ice sheets is essential for improving predictions of future behavior of ice sheets and sea level.
-Improved understanding requires fast-access drilling, such as those from the IDP Agile Sub-Ice Geological Drill, the IDP ice-enabled Winkie drill, or the Rapid Access Ice Drill to enable fundamental measurements of: (i)

-physical conditions, including geothermal flux, and processes at the beds of glaciers and ice sheets; (ii) physical properties of the ice that affect ice flow and folding, (iii) physical processes at grounding lines and grounding zones of fastmoving ice streams and outlet and tidewater glaciers; (iv) ice-ocean interactions at grounding lines.
+Improved understanding requires fast-access drilling, such as those from the IDP Agile Sub-Ice Geological Drill, the IDP ice-enabled Winkie drill, or the Rapid Access Ice Drill to enable fundamental measurements of: (i) physical conditions, including geothermal flux, and processes at the beds of glaciers and ice sheets; (ii) physical properties of the ice that affect ice flow and folding, (iii) physical processes at grounding lines and grounding zones of fast-moving ice streams and outlet and tidewater glaciers; (iv) ice-ocean interactions at grounding lines.
 Past responses of glaciers and ice sheets to climate and sea level change also offer clues to future possible responses.
 Depth profiles of age and temperature from ice cores can be used to reconstruct past thickness and extent of ice sheets as well as climate.
 Basal ice cores in condition suitable for trapped gas analysis provide dating of the basal ice.
-Recovery of subglacial sediments that record paleoclimate and paleoenvironmental proxy information provide evidence of past conditions in area now covered by ice, including interglacial conditions, and in the case of marine basin settings like West Antarctica (Thwaites Embayment and Ross Sea)

-or East Antarctica (Wilkes/Aurora basins and Totten Glacier), to reveal polar region paleoenvironments in warmer-than-present past scenarios, that guide model projections of future warmth scenarios.
 Intermediate depth (~1,000 m) cores at targeted coastal domes are needed to constrain the extent and timing of deglaciation.
-For reconnaissance of sites for bedrock coring under shallow ice, the use of an very agile ice coring drill (e.g, Foro or Eclipse drill) along with a method of sampling rock at the icerock interface using the same or slightly modified drilling apparatus, would provide a logistically agile way of site selection for subsequent rock drilling of meters-long rock cores.
+For reconnaissance of sites for bedrock coring under shallow ice, the use of an very agile ice coring drill (e.g., Foro or Eclipse drill) along with a method of sampling rock at the ice-rock interface using the same or slightly modified drilling apparatus, would provide a logistically agile way of site selection for subsequent rock drilling of meters-long rock cores.
 The collection of basal ice cores for trapped gas analysis, and subglacial bedrock for cosmogenic nuclides from both strategic periphery sites and also from the ice sheet interior can provide direct constraints on past ice sheet history.